VarianAPIs/Varian-Code-Samples/README.md

 # Varian Code Samples
 Here you will find code samples for ESAPI and other Varian APIs and web services.
+Please use [the issues section](https://github.com/VarianAPIs/samples/issues) if you have any questions/comments/problems.
+Or e-mail eclipsedeveloper at varian dot com.

 ## Eclipse Scripting API Samples
 * [Single File Plugin Scripts](https://github.com/VarianAPIs/samples/tree/master/Eclipse%20Scripting%20API/plugins)